 When you’re done seasoning, drizzle another 3-4 tablespoons of cooking oil.
 This will create a protective layer against rust and tarnishing.

 The thicker the protective layer is, the harder it gets for water or air to reach the iron part of the grill, rust won’t form so easily, either.

 You can also use Cast Iron Conditioner to season the cast iron flat top grill, as recommended by Blackstone.

 If you ever encountered mold on the grill, check this How To Clean Mold Off My Grill – Best Way

-How to clean rusty flat top grill with Baking Soda And Vinegar
+How to clean a flat top grill that has rust with baking soda and vinegar

 To remove rust stains and to minimize scrubbing time, vinegar, and baking soda paste can also help.
 Entirely mix 2 parts baking soda to 1 part vinegar into a thick paste, then pour it on a still-hot griddle surface as quickly as possible.